Citizens Advice: Funding

 The trade publication Third Sector state that around 60% of Citizens Advice funding comes from government sources.
 It has been argued that there is a tension in the relationship between Citizens Advice and government as while the charity relies on government funding to survive it is most effective as a high-profile critic of government policy.
 Local bureaux received funding of £167m in 2014.
 Although Citizens Advice is a national charity local bureaux are responsible for raising their own funding.
 Some of this may come from 'The Big Lottery Fund' which distributes money raised through the National Lottery for 'good causes,' from local authorities or from other services such as the Legal Services Commission.
-Citizens Advice suffered cuts during the recession flowing from the Global Financial Crisis and over 100 Citizens Advice offices have closed or lost as a result of merger since 2009.
+Citizens Advice suffered cuts during the 2008 financial crisis and the Great Recession and over 100 Citizens Advice offices closed or were lost as a result of merger since 2009.
 Others resorted to reduced services.
 Some Councils have been forced to cut funding for Citizens Advice services and these cuts led to complaints that Citizens Advice was not meeting growing needs for its services during a period of high demand.
 Newcastle Citizens Advice faced a threat of closure in 2016 after Newcastle Council proposed large cuts to its funding.
 In February 2016, Derby City Council decided that it would no longer fund the city's Citizens Advice, leaving Derby as the only city in the UK not to have a Citizens Advice Service, according to its CEO.

 Both Citizens Advice and Citizens Advice Scotland are registered charities and are financed partly by the Department for Business, Innovation and Skills, although both organisations are completely independent of central government.
 Member bureaux also pay heavily subsidised subscriptions for the services offered.
 They often receive significant funding by local authorities, and local solicitors may agree to provide limited legal advice pro bono.
 In 2013 the then Consumer Minister Jo Swinson announced a further £9.5m in order for the charity to champion consumer work and in 2015 Martin Lewis founder of Money Saving Expert donated £1m to Citizens Advice.
 In 2016 it was announced that the money Martin Lewis donated would be used to create a fund called the 'Martin Lewis Fund' and this money would be used to improve front line services.